 Discover everything you need to know about the Warm Home Discount.
 Find out what the Warm Home Discount means, if you're eligible and, how much and when you'll receive yours.

 The Warm Home Discount is a one-off government scheme and payment that gives financial help to people finding it difficult to pay their energy bills.
 The Warm Home Discount replaced Social Energy Tariffs in April 2011.

 Warm Home Discount amount

-If you’re eligible for the Warm Home Discount, you will receive a one-off payment of £140 towards your electricity bill.
+If you’re eligible for the Warm Home Discount, you will receive a one-off payment of £150, which will appear as a one-off discount on your electricity bill.